AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

 ## Overview

-This algorithm is from the paper "A (purely) graph-theoretic approach to synchronization of nonlinear dynamical networks".
+This algorithm is from the paper "A (purely) graph-theoretic approach to synchronization of nonlinear dynamical networks" (https://doi.org/10.1016/j.physa.2026.131508).
 The main idea is that if the graph contains a directed spanning tree and the system dynamics satisfy the required QUAD condition, then synchronization can be achieved without solving matrix inequalities.

 ## Key Idea